Last Updated on

 The treatment is generally based on the condition of the patient.
 However, the treatment of PCOS may start off with oral contraceptive pills that help to reduce the male hormones and have a controlled menstruation cycle.
 The patient can also be treated with fertility medications to improve her chances of becoming pregnant.
-These medications stimulate the ovaries to release healthy eggs that can be utilized for IVF if she fails to conceive naturally.
+These medications stimulate the ovaries to release healthy eggs that can be utilized for In-Vitro Fertilisation if she fails to conceive naturally.

 The patient suffering from PCOS needs to be monitored constantly as they have higher chances of multiple pregnancies.
 Surgical methods like Laparoscopy can also be employed to remove the cysts from the ovaries.